• Courses

 Why are URL query parameters a problem?

 URL query parameters are not bad by nature.
-In fact, they are very useful.
+They are handy.
 For example, if someone submits a form on a page, they might be redirected to a page example.com/signup?success=true.

-Since the success=true query parameter is in the URL, we can clearly see in Google Analytics reports, that this was a successful form submission.
+Since the success=true query parameter is in the URL, we can see in Google Analytics reports that this was a successful form submission.
 That’s useful.

-But there are also many URL parameters that give no direct benefit to us in the GA reports.
-They are important for other tools (like Linkedin Ads, Facebook, Mailchimp, etc.) but they bring no value to analysis in GA.
+But many URL parameters give no direct benefit to us in the GA reports.
+They are important for other tools (like Linkedin Ads, Facebook, Mailchimp, etc.), but they bring no value to analysis in GA.

 For example, if a visitor lands on your website from Facebook, the page URL will contain an additional parameter fbclid.
 So instead of seeing mysite.com/pricing in your reports, you will see mysite.com/pricing?fbclid=sdfghjkluytresvbjk4567890dcvb.
 If another visitor comes to your site, he/she will see a different fbclid value in the URL – mysite.com/pricing?fbclid=ihgvefb98yg3ebfji8y3hefnk.